gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 Open `configs/bootcamp/hello-sim-object/first-hello-example.py` in your editor of choice.

-To run a simulation, we will need to interface with gem5's backend. `m5` will allow us to call on the C++ backend to instantiate `SimObjects` in C++ and simulate them.
+To run a simulation, we will need to interface with gem5's backend. `m5` will allow us to call on the C++ backend to instantiate `SimObject`s in C++ and simulate them.
 To import m5 into your configuration script add the following to your code.

 ```python
 import m5